Consistency training III: An engineer's guide to the literature

 Consistency training.
 Mean Teacher applied to domain adaptation.
 Suggests that the best domain-adaptation methods will probably be consistency based.
 Only does explicit “domain adaptation” by using adabn, everything else is just Mean Teacher from semi-supervised learning.

 would use it to win the VisDA competition in domain adapaptation.
-Xie et al would use a version of it in Noisy Student Self-training with Noisy Student improves ImageNet classification (2019)
+Xie et al would use a version of it in

 ———————–